 I beg to move that the Question be now put.
-Question, That the Question be now put, put and agreed to.

 Main Question accordingly put and agreed to.

 Resolved: That the expenditure from the Development Fund of one hundred and forty-one thousand eight hundred and ten pounds for the purposes set out in the Draft First Supplementary Estimates 1965-66 under Head 622-Trade and Industries, be approved.